-^{5.} Certain specialty medications are included in the Copay Card Assistance Program.
-Please refer to the Prescription Drug Benefit Formulary.
+6. Certain specialty medications are included in the Copay Card Assistance Program.
+Please refer to the Prescription Drug Formulary Handbook.

-^{6.} There are 3 options for obtaining medications in the category listed above.
+7. There are 3 options for obtaining medications in the category listed above.
 The options are: 1.
 Cleveland Clinic Pharmacies, 2.
 Cleveland Clinic Specialty Pharmacy, and 3.
 CVS/caremark Specialty Drug Program.
 Specialty Drug prescription orders (first fill and refills) are limited to a one month supply.

-^{7.} Diabetic Supplies - All diabetic supplies covered, except for insulin pumps and insulin pump supplies (which are covered under the medical benefit).
-Diabetic supplies covered under the prescription drug benefit
+8. Diabetic Supplies - All diabetic supplies covered, except for most insulin pumps and insulin pump supplies (with the exception of Omnipod Dash), continuous glucose monitors (with the exception of FreeStyle Libre products), and continuous glucose monitor supplies (which are covered under the medical benefit).